lohl/PsTest/Readme.md

  The ranges on the Grav fields should be validated.

 3. Ensure that records on the index page are sorted in accordance with depth order

 4. Add a confirmation message to assure users that when they enter a new record it has been saved

+Code should be submitted back as a PR.
+Please don't squash your commits.